redhat-cop/uncontained.io/CONTRIBUTING.md

 ### Containerized Hugo Environment QuickStart Guide

+*Note:* This builder isn't yet available.
+See issue #10.

 Uncontained.io is built with Hugo and the Minimo theme.
 To run it in a container:

 1. Clone git repository